 About us Relocation package

 -working in CAMHS is a specialist and demanding area.
-We know you will need to develop skills and abilities as part of your professional development which is why we have a weekly teaching session, weekly reflective practice and access to training opportunities such as positive behaviour support (PBS), Dialectical Behaviour Therapy (DBT) and Cognitive Behaviour Therapy (CBT), Leadership development program, Preceptorship.
+We know you will need to develop skills and abilities as part of your professional development which is why we have a weekly teaching session, weekly reflective practice and access to training opportunities such as positive behaviour support (PBS), Dialectical Behaviour Therapy (DBT) and Cognitive Behaviour Therapy (CBT).
+Leadership development program, Preceptorship.
 Protected Supervision

 - We ensure that all our staff have clinical supervision for a minimum of 1 hour protected time every month Great career prospects

-- stay with us and we can develop your career either by gaining experience in Community and Eating Disorders or specialisation into other areas
+- stay with us and we can develop your career either by gaining experience in Community and Eating Disorders or specialisation into other areas If you are already interested call

 Job description Job responsibilities